MakePixelsWork/CoreBootstrap/README.md

 A few years ago, I build CoreBootstrap for my own website projects.
 I needed a quick and easy method to up- or even downgrade between the different versions of Twitter Bootstrap, without having to constantly make changes in some command-line prompt.

 As a designer, I've always disliked the flat and often unneeded over-complicated command-line messages.
 I want to use a simple and visual pleasing interface.
-I previously used a combination of 2+ software packages to transpile (WinLess), reload (LiveReload) and minify or even uglify code.
+I previously used a combination of 2+ software packages to compile (WinLess), reload (LiveReload) and minify or even uglify code.
 These days I just use one program that does it all: PrePros, available at https://prepros.io/

 ## Clean frameworks

 CoreBootstrap consists of clean downloads of almost all major LESS and Sass frameworks of Twitter Bootstrap.
 Since a lot of my projects include commonly used mixin libraries, I decided to include them too.
 These are currently FontAwesome and LessHat.

-You load the preferred versions of each source, add your own variables, code addition files... and transpile your file(s) to a public folder to read in your final coded website.
+You load the preferred versions of each source, add your own variables, code addition files... and compile your file(s) to a public folder to read in your final coded website.

 Its happened to me twice that I needed to switch to an older version of Twitter Bootstrap, to make things work.
-The only thing I needed to do in my own CoreBootstrap, was to switch a single number, ie 3.3.5 to 3.3.4, transpile the code and voila, finished!
+The only thing I needed to do in my own CoreBootstrap, was to switch a single number, ie 3.3.5 to 3.3.4, compile the code and voila, finished!

 ## My first GitHub repository